Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

 Bring your family.
 You can get your spouse, children, and even dependent parents to come along and become residents of Italy.
 No additional investment is required.

-Subsequent citizenship.
+Subsequent Italian citizenship.
 Eventually, you would be able to apply for Italian citizenship, gaining access to live, work, study and travel all over the European Union.
 There is no direct Italian citizenship by investment programs.

 High-risk for lowest investments.
-Even though the minimum investment sum is comparable to some of the other European countries, the risk attached to the types of investments that you’re required to make is considerably higher, e.g. startups.
+Even though the minimum investment sum is comparable to some of the other countries in Europe, the risk attached to the types of investments that you’re required to make is considerably higher, e.g. startups.

 Unfavorable business environment.
 We’re not just talking about high tax rates here.
 Bureaucracy in Italy, just like in the entire region of southern Europe, is a beast and many startups and companies are victims of the antiquated system.

 Wobbly economy.
 An Italian default isn’t unthinkable and the country has one of the highest debt to GDP ratios in the world.
 Investing in Italy is a riskier affair than it could be.
 Its economy is also sluggish, growing less than 1% annually.

 Alternative Ways to Obtain Residency by Investment Italy

 Ever since it first launched, investment immigration professionals weren’t overly keen on residency by investment Italy program – including Andrew.
 The required investment amount was simply too high to appeal to most.

 But even with the threshold lowered, Italy isn’t the holy grail for all people looking to become a resident by investment.